themanyone/crap/README.md

 *Crap is in alpha stages of development.
 Use at your own risk!
 In case the name isn't good enough, there are no guarantees about its fertilizer content or implied fitness for gardening.
 Have fun and experiment under the terms of the included LICENSE.
-For other, lucrative, uses please contact the author.
+For more lucrative licensing please contact the author.

 ## Crap has `crap`ped itself!